AdamBear/thoughts/README.md

 - [X] how to detect the hungging problem of the wav2lip pipeline
 - [ ] agent memory with qdrant
 - [ ] research sd-wav2lip-uhq, Portrait-Talker, DiNet, segment-matting, rembg-online
-https://github.com/megvii-research/ECCV2022-RIFE/issues/278
+- [ ] research how to chunk the long text https://github.com/megvii-research/ECCV2022-RIFE/issues/278